Vincent392/Eleven/README.md

 # Eleven
-a programming language named after the Stranger Things character of the same name
+A programming language named after the Stranger Things character of the same name

 TODO:
 - [ ] Work on web version.